For Sale vs Sold vs Pended

 - It helps focus on where the buyer's activities are and the market condition in those areas.

 - Use current inventory level to determine market condition.
-The current inventory level is derived by dividing the monthly listing number by the monthly sold number which is shown in Months of Inventory graph.
+The current inventory level is derived by dividing the monthly listing number by the monthly sold number.
 As a rule of thumb, an inventory level of less than three indicates a strong seller market while an inventory level greater than six indicates a buyer's market.

 - A download trend of listing inventory and an upward trend of the number of properties sold indicates the seller is in a better negotiating position.